 - Dirt in the oil. - Change to a varnish color. - Presence of foreign substance, metal shavings, etc. in the oil.
 When the oil extracted from the compressor is as described above, replace the oil as follows: - 1.
 Clean the interior of the system with approved method. - 2.
-Replace the filter-dryer. - 3.
-Supply with new oil as specified in paragraph 11.6: "COMPRESSOR OIL CHANGE".
+Replace the filter-dryer. - Supply with new oil as specified in small Compressor Service Manual included at the end of this section